hoprnet/hoprnet/docs/hopr-documentation/getting-started/funding-your-node.md

 {% endtab %}

-{% tab title="Withdrawing xHOPR" %}
+{% tab title="Withdrawing HOPR" %}
-To withdraw xHOPR, you'll need to add xHOPR to your wallet so it can recognise your balance.
+To withdraw HOPR, you'll need to add HOPR to your wallet so it can recognise your balance.
 The smart contract address is: 0x12481c3Ed97b32D94E71C2039DBC44432ADD39a0

 To withdraw, type: